Updated on October 10th, 2023

 - The best restaurants in the best locations can tend to be booked up so make sure you either book the evening before or stick to the less prestigious locations.
 I often like to be more spontaneous, hence it’s in the avoid section!

-- Naxos has some of the best beaches of all the Greek Islands I’ve visited.
+- For beach lovers, Naxos is one of the best Greek Islands to visit.
 If you’re looking for fine powdery sand, then this is the place for you.
 Agios Georgios is basically right by the main (port) town of Chora so you can avoid needing transport altogether if this is what you are looking for.

 - Don’t miss a short walk from the port in Chora to Portara, Apollo’s Temple where you can get excellent sunset views (albeit with lots of other tourists!)

-- Naxos tends to be one of the least expensive islands in this list.
+- Naxos tends to be one of the least expensive islands on this list.

 - This is becoming a much more popular island & I noticed on my recent trip that the crowds have grown considerably.